 - What sort of event app do you offer?
-A custom-made white label app, a templated white label app, a branded container app or a non-branded container app?
+A custom-made Private Label Mobile App, a templated Private Label Mobile App, a branded container app or a non-branded container app?

 - If there are bugs in my app once it is published, will you resolve them?
 If so, is there an additional fee?